m4b0/m4b0.github.io/quotes/index.md

 # Quotes

 ➠ “Lack of direction, not lack of time, is the problem. <br />
-We all have twenty-four hour days.” ~ Zig Ziglar
+We all have twenty-four hour days.” <br />
+~ Zig Ziglar

-➠ “When in doubt, just take the next small step” ~ Paulo Coelho
+➠ “When in doubt, just take the next small step” <br />
+~ Paulo Coelho

 ➠ "While we teach, we learn" ~ Seneca